jilt/earendill/README.md

 # Get Started
 If you don't wanna see the video how to you can go on here.

-To install the Near Python API on blender you will need to install a few external modules.
+To run the Near Python API on blender you will need to install a few external modules.
-The complete list is on the requirements.txt file on this repo, you can use it to install the modules with pip:
+The complete list is on the requirements.txt file on this repo, you can use it to install the packages with pip:

 `$ pip install -r requirements.txt`